RESEARCH

 In vivo maturation of diverse neuron types- What are the developmental principles that dictate the progression of maturation in neurons?
 Are regulators shared across the nervous system or are they cell type specific?

-In vitro maturation of motor neurons- How do we manipulate stem cell-derived motor neurons to generate more mature, in vivo-like neurons in culture?
+In vitro maturation of motor neurons- How do we manipulate stem cell-derived motor neurons to generate more mature, in vivo-like motor neurons in culture?
 Do similar methods work for other neuron types?

 Maturation and disease- How do gene expression changes contribute to the adult specificity of neurological diseases?

+We are excited to understand how diverse neuron types undergo cell type specific gene expression and chromatin changes during maturation and to study how these changes contribute to functional maturation of the nervous system and neurological diseases.
 We will combine strengths of in vivo and in vitro systems and use genomic, genetic, and computational methods to answer these questions.